Hannah3012/wireframing/README.md

 - **Content Placement**: Indicates where text, images, and other content will be positioned.

   **Example**:
-    - A landing page with a hero section featuring a headline, subtext, and a prominent "Sign Up"          button in the center.
+    - A landing page with a hero section featuring a headline, subtext, and a prominent "Sign Up"button in the center.
     - This directs user focus to conversion.

 - **Functionalit**y: Outlines key functionalities and interactions.

   **Example**:
     - A wireframe of a contact form with input fields for name and email, a dropdown for inquiry type, and a "Submit" button.
     - Even without design, it’s clear how the user is expected to interact with it.

+## Types of Wireframes
+  - **Low-Fidelity Wireframes**: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
+  - **High-Fidelity Wireframes**: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.